SC-001 – Network Security

 5. All access to the UTHSC network must be authenticated.

-7. Vendor access to network resources must be coordinated with the network service provider in collaboration with the Information Security Team.
+7. Vendor access to network resources must be coordinated with the network service provider in collaboration with the Office of Cybersecurity.

 References